bradley-mark/AWS-WordPress-ElasticBeanstalk/README.md

 3. On the environment overview page, choose **Upload and deploy**
 4. Use the on-screen dialog box to upload the source bundle
 5. Choose **Deploy**
-6. When the deployment completes, you can choose the site URL to open your website in a new tab
+6. When the deployment completes, you can choose the **Go to environment** to open your website URL in a new tab

 **Install WordPress**

-1. Choose the environment URL to open your site in a browser.
+1. Choose the **Go to environment** to open your website URL in a browser.
 You are redirected to a WordPress installation wizard
 2. Perform a standard installation.
-The wp-config.php file is already present in the source code and configured to read the database connection information from the environment.
-You shouldn't be prompted to configure the connection

 **Update keys and salts**